-Using lump charcoal takes more experience and close supervision to manage your grill or smoker.
+Using lump charcoal takes more experience and close supervision to manage in your grill or charcoal smoker.

 Briquettes, as we’ve already covered, are machine-formed from charcoal and an assortment of additives and by-products.
 They are uniform in weight and size.
 Unlike lump, they burn consistently, usually for longer, and give you easier temperature control.

 If you’d like to learn more, take a few minutes to check out our article on the differences between these fuels and their use in our article: Lump Charcoal vs. Briquettes.